Windows Clock: Timer

-Timers can be created and named by clicking the plus button at the bottom, like alarms; however, there is no way to edit a timer.
-It is possible to reset or delete a timer.
+Timers can be created and named by clicking the plus button at the bottom, like alarms.
+It is possible to edit, reset or delete a timer.

 Multiple timers can be set to run simultaneously.
 The zoom button on a timer replaces the background with the Windows accent colors, hides other timers and the ribbon, and enlarges the time shown.
 Arrow navigation buttons allow users to switch between timers in this view.

 Timers provide notifications when they end.
-They cannot be reset from the notifications.

 Stopwatch

 One stopwatch may be run at a time.
 A flag button allows the user to record lap times and a share button allows users to share times with other UWP apps.
 Similarly to timers, the stopwatch has a resize button that simplifies the interface by changing the background and hiding the lap values.

 Focus sessions

 The "Focus sessions" feature was first made available in Windows 11 and was backported to Windows 10, with version 11.2205.23.0.
 It intends to help the user focus on whatever tasks they have.
 There is also a progress indicator which allows you to view your focus session information and progress.
 Focus sessions also have Spotify and Microsoft To Do integration.